andriyanov/netcop/README.md

     ['Port-channel1', 'Port-channel2', 'Loopback0']

-Just as it is with a dict, you can get the same result just by iterating on an object:
+Just as it is with a dict, you can get the same result by iterating over an object:
 ```python
 [i for i in c['interface']]
 ```